careers-leela/StockMarket/Readme.md

 in the current version of the system:**

 1. Authentication and Authorization
-2. Unit Tests
+2. Unit Testing
-3. Inline code can be made to stored procedures
+3. Inline code - SQL queries can be changed to stored procedures
 4. Thorough testing and Validation

 --------------------------------------------------------------------